varyonic/activeadmin-rails/docs/8-custom-actions.md

 ```

 If you would like to use the same view syntax as the rest of Active Admin, you
-can use the Arbre file extension: .arb.
+can use the Arbo file extension: .arb.

 For example, create `app/views/admin/posts/comments.html.arb` with: